happypeter/happypeter.github.com/_posts/2010-1-17-how-to-learn-english.md

 ## Examinations are Evil

-it is worse than bad, it is evil.
+It is worse than bad, it is evil.
 The more attention you put into exams, the less likely you can speak English well.

 ## conclusion

-forget about exams, go explore new world with English, reading English books, takeing notes in English. trust me, I tried, and it worked.
+Forget about exams, go explore new world with English, reading English books, taking notes in English.
+Trust me, I tried, and it worked.